GitbookIO/integrations/docs/integrations/contentkit/reference.md

 ### `webframe`

-Block element to render an external URL.
+Element to render an external URL.
+The frame can receive update when states are updated by defining dependencies with `dependencies` (see [interactivity](./interactivity.md) for more details).

 {% tabs %}
 {% tab title="JSON" %}